Anonpsy: A Graph-Based Framework for Structure-Preserving De-identification of Psychiatric Narratives: Conclusion

 \section{Conclusion}

 We present Anonpsy, a graph-based framework for de-identifying psychiatric case histories by treating the task as a structure-preserving generation problem.
 By converting psychiatric narratives into semantic graphs, applying graph-constrained perturbations, and regenerating narratives through graph-conditioned text generation, our approach preserves the clinical structure necessary for downstream reasoning while substantially reducing re-identification risk.
 Experiments using human expert judgments and GPT-5 evaluations show that Anonpsy achieves consistently minimal re-identification risk, with risk scores concentrated at the lowest end of the evaluation scale, while yielding markedly lower semantic similarity and identifiability than strong LLM-only rewriting baselines.
 At the same time, clinical structure is preserved: both psychiatrist and GPT-5 evaluations detect no statistically significant degradation in clinical reasoning or diagnosis recoverability relative to the original narratives.
-Although instantiated for psychiatric narratives, the underlying paradigm of graph-based, structure-preserving de-identification may generalize to other clinical domains where identity is encoded through event content rather than explicit lexical markers.
+Although instantiated for psychiatric narratives, the underlying paradigm of graph-based, structure-preserving de-identification may also be applicable to other narrative-style clinical documentation settings where identity is encoded through event content rather than explicit lexical identifiers.